 Do you need to complete a welding job but don’t know what material or tools to use?
 The Hapco team is here to help.
 Keep reading to learn about TPO welding, its benefits, and what tools do the job best.

-TPO—which stands for thermoplastic polyolefin—is a single-ply white membrane used for commercial and residential roofing jobs.
-The white color of TPO allows it to reflect rather than absorb heat.
-This process keeps both your indoor and outdoor spaces cooler during hot months.
+By using TPO for either commercial or residential roofing, you can keep both your indoor and outdoor spaces cooler during hot months.
 Depending on what shape the roof is in, TPO can last for as long as 35 years.

 Why Use TPO for Welding Jobs?